-- The feeling of guilt: Women could eventually question themselves and feel guilty about not being able to share a fulfilling sexual life with her partner.
-And it is often this last point as well as the desire of become a mom which finally pushes the women to go to consult.
+- The feeling of guilt: Women could possibly question themselves and feel guilty about not being able to share a fulfilling sexual life with her partner.
+And it is frequently this last point as well as the desire to become a mom which finally pushes the women to go to consult.

 The editor’s opinion: Talk about the highs and lows of your sex life

 There is no shame in talking about sex, and even less about sexual problems.
 Health professionals are there for that, they know this subject very well and will be able to accompany you discreetly, at your own pace and in confidence to remedy them.